AKrawczyk/pico-ducky/README.md

 6. Follow the instructions in README.md to enter setup mode

-7. Copy your payload as payload.dd to the root of the CIRCUITPY
+7. Copy your payload as win_payload.dd and mac_payload.dd to the root of the CIRCUITPY

+8. For a Windows PC rename win_payload to payload.dd or for MacOS rename mac_payload.dd to payload.dd

-8. Unplug the device from the USB port and remove the setup jumper.
+9. Unplug the device from the USB port and remove the setup jumper.

 Enjoy your Pico-Ducky.